FY2027 Budget

 Understanding the Budget

-The following sections of the FY2026 Budget aid in understanding the budget development process and explains the county's various revenue sources and expenditure budget.
-It also informs the community of capital infrastructure improvements and historical and statistical trends in the county.
+The following sections of the FY2027 Budget aid in understanding the budget development process and explain the county's various revenue sources and expenditure budget.
+Capital infrastructure improvements and historical and statistical trends in the county can also be found below.

 - Introduction